Latest PACE Updates and Fairfax County Lunch + Learn Recap

-The Virginia Energy Efficiency Council recently held our latest Commercial Property Assessed Clean Energy, or PACE, Lunch + Learn for Fairfax County and surrounding areas.
+On November 29, 2017, the Virginia Energy Efficiency Council held our latest Commercial Property Assessed Clean Energy, or PACE, Lunch + Learn for Fairfax County and surrounding areas.
 With an audience of approximately 70 contractors, developers, property owners, lenders, and government officials, this was our largest PACE Lunch + Learn event to-date.
 The Great Falls Group of the Virginia Sierra Club co-hosted the event, and sponsors included Petros PACE Finance (event sponsor) and John Marshall Bank- Tysons Corner Region (lunch and networking sponsor).

 The following speakers provided attendees with an overview of Commercial PACE, including its status across the Commonwealth, case studies, and its value proposition for the area, as well as the development and status of Arlington County’s PACE program:

 - Abigail Johnson, President, Abacus Property Solutions and Atlantic PACE

 - Cliff Kellogg, Vice President of Strategic Initiatives, Petros PACE Finance

 - Richard Dooley, Community Energy Coordinator, Arlington County

 The timing of this event allowed speakers to update guests on the recent PACE advances in the Commonwealth:

 On November 18th, the Arlington County Board approved the County’s PACE ordinance, thus making Arlington the first locality in Virginia to offer a PACE program.
 Sustainable Real Estate Solutions, or SRS, will serve as the County’s program administrator in charge of outreach and education, project underwriting, and quality assurance.
 The program is expected to launch this month, and the County is holding a PACE training for contractors on December 12th.